tjbalzer/clab-aoscx-labs/03_layer_3_routing/03-vrf_part_1_static_ivrl/README.md

 - Configure VRF and attach L3 interfaces to VRF
 - Connect network nodes in a VRF-lite model
 - Test traffic isolation between hosts in different VRFs
-- Configure inter-VRF route leaking to allow communication between hosts and server.
+- Configure inter-VRF route leaking to allow communication between hosts and server

 The minimum required AOS-CX Switch Simulator version for this lab is 10.5.
 It is recommended to use later release 10.6.